 Pinworms are small, threadlike parasites that live in the colon and rectum of infected individuals.
 Pinworms are a species of roundworm (nematode) called Enterobius vermicularis.
+What do pinworms look like?
 The worms are just a few millimeters long.
 Pinworm infections are the most common worm infection in the U.S. Pinworm infection occurs most often in children, people in institutions, and those who live in a household where people have pinworms.
 Pinworms in kids may spread throughout child care centers.

 Pinworm infection symptoms usually range from mild to nonexistent.
 Adult female pinworms travel outside the body at night and lay eggs around the anus.
 Pinworms in the anus may cause itching and discomfort.
 Signs of pinworms in kids may include irritability and sleep problems.
 Some people do not have any pinworm symptoms.
 They are small, but sometimes people can see pinworms in stool.

 Pinworm infections in humans can happen to anyone, but the infection is most common in school-aged children.
 The infection often spreads to others in daycare, school, home, and other similar settings.
 Pinworm infection can be distressing but it is very common.
 It is estimated that more than 30% of children worldwide harbor pinworms.
 Pinworms in babies and pinworms in toddlers may occur as well.
 What do pinworms look like?
 They are small, white, thread-like worms that are about ¼ inch to ½ inch long.

 Pinworms in children are a common occurrence, but pinworms in adults happen, too.
 Parents may get pinworms from their infected children.
 Adults who work at daycare centers, schools, or with institutionalized people may become infected.
 The parasites are small, but you may be able to see pinworms in stool.
 If you see worms in your poop, see a doctor.